MicrosoftDocs/win32/desktop-src/direct3d9/token-records.md

 ---
-Description: 'This section describes the format of the records for each of the record-bearing tokens.
-Information is divided into the following sections.' ms.assetid: '4fdd8339-f660-4389-878a-e7ab067d8508'
+Description: This section describes the format of the records for each of the record-bearing tokens.
+Information is divided into the following sections. ms.assetid: 4fdd8339-f660-4389-878a-e7ab067d8508
 title: Token Records
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Token Records